Top 5 Scholarship Opportunities for Black and African American Students

 Black History Month spotlights the achievements of Black individuals, organizations, and foundations and their impact on the history of the United States.
 Generous private scholarships from companies, organizations, and foundations exist for students regardless of age, ethnicity, gender, career goal, or demonstrated skill.
 But in honor of Black History Month, here are some scholarships from organizations and companies dedicated to advancing the education of Black and African American students in the United States.

-The Ron Brown Scholar Program scholarship is open to Black and African American high school seniors who are US citizens demonstrating financial need.
+The Ron Brown Scholar Program offers scholarships to Black and African American high school seniors who are US citizens and demonstrate financial need.
 This scholarship program is named after the late Secretary of Commerce and is given away in his honor for his dedication to public service.
-The award is for $40,000, given in increments of $10,000 for each of the recipient’s four years of education, and the application deadline is January 9.
+Between 20-25 $40,000 awards are available and given in increments of $10,000 for each of the recipient’s four years of education.
+Check the website for updates on this year's deadline!

 The Sphinx Competition scholarship is open to Black and Latinx classical string players.
 This Junior Division competition is open to musicians ages 17 and under, and the Senior Division is open to musicians ages 18–30.
 All applicants/competitors must be US citizens.
 Awards vary depending on competition placement, with the lowest award at $5,000 and the highest at $50,000; the Junior Division’s lowest award is $3,000, and the highest is $10,000.
-The deadline for entry is October 20.
+The deadline for entry falls in October each year.

 The Gensler Rising Black Designers Scholarships + Design Challenge is open to Black or African American students enrolled in an Architecture program.
 The organization gives out numerous awards that amount to $60,000, with opportunities to win academic tuition scholarships or micro-scholarships for textbooks and other materials.
-The deadline is January 15.
+Applications are due at the beginning of March.

 Some final scholarship search advice